 A family-owned vineyard that is named after the historical Old Red Trail, one of the first established trails guiding settlers through the Dakota Territory.
 Located along the Buffalo Creek, the winery specializes in the “subtle flavors and aromas of our native hybrid grapes.”

-The self-proclaimed home to the largest selection of locally made Pride of Dakota in the state, Maple Valley is home to 200 different items ranging from chokecherry, rhubarb, and honeycomb plum wines to chokecherry jelly and horseradish.
+The self-proclaimed home to the largest selection of locally made Pride of Dakota in the state, Maple River Winery is home to 200 different items ranging from chokecherry, rhubarb, and honeycomb plum wines to chokecherry jelly and horseradish.
 Tours and tastings are available year-round.

 Home to the award-winning rhubarb wine, Pointe of View is also famous for its corn whiskey, gin, and rhubarb vodka.
 All the winery’s products are made in small limited releases at their tasting room.
 You can also look for the company’s products at local festivals.